TrueSparrowSystems/queue/README.md

 ### Pause and Restart queue consumption:

 - We also support pause and start queue consumption.
-According to your logical condition, you can fire below events from your process to cancel or restart consumption respectively.
+According to your logical condition, you can fire below events from your process to pause or restart consumption respectively.
+Pausing consumption can be the first step in SIGINT handling.

 ```js